saucelabs/sauce-docs/docs/api-testing/integrations/apitesting-saucectl-integration.md

 ### (Optional) Step 4: Clone the API Testing Project

-If you want to try using existing tests you can clone the GitHub repository as shown below.
+If you want to try using existing tests, you can clone the GitHub repository, as shown below.

 <Tabs
 defaultValue="https"